logisticinfotech/laravel-user-role-base-permision-without-any-package/readme.md

 ## How to handle different type of user role in laravel without any packages?

-What is middleware?
-Laravel Middleware are the easy approach of verifying HTTP requests before they are passed to the controller.
-It is provide filter your requests from client to server.

 There are lots of package available for restrict role based user permission.
 But if you don’t want to use package and complexity then create custom middleware and we can handle many role easily.

--We can create custom middleware by php artisan command:
+- We can create custom middleware by php artisan command:

 	**php artisan make:middleware CheckRole**